Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Ethical considerations

-Our fine-tuning process presented in this work relied heavily upon the Forum~\cite{vertanen_mining}, BOLT~\cite{song_bolt}, and Daily~\cite{li_dailydialog} datasets.
-While we did introduce additional larger datasets (C4~\cite{raffel_t5} and Subtitle~\cite{lison_subtitles}), we filtered those sets to sentences that were similar to our in-domain sets.
+Our fine-tuning process presented in this work relied heavily upon the Forum~\cite{vertanen_mining}, BOLT~\cite{song_bolt}, and DailyDialog~\cite{li_dailydialog} datasets.
+While we did introduce the additional larger datasets C4~\cite{raffel_t5} and Subtitle~\cite{lison_subtitles}, we filtered those sets to sentences that were similar to our in-domain sets.
 This achieved our intended result of improving the performance of our character prediction models.
 However, any biases present in Forum, BOLT, and Daily may also be reflected in the text selected from C4 and Subtitle.
 This could lead to predictions made by text entry interfaces relying on our models to skew towards those biases.

-When developing AAC devices and interfaces that leverage language models to accelerate user input, it is crucial to support user autonomy.
+When developing AAC interfaces that leverage language models to accelerate user input, it is crucial to support user autonomy, i.e.~allowing users to express exactly what they want and not just what is probable under a language model.
 We developed our models to assist users in entering text based on the text that is most likely.
 However, there may be cases where users wish to enter text that is not likely, or that the model has not seen before.
-We encourage anyone that uses our models to consider this and include features in their interfaces and devices that allow the user to control when the model is applied.
+We encourage anyone who uses our models to design their interfaces such that users can control to what degree, if any, the language model contributes to the produced text.